 These three main ways are explained below in detail.

 2.1 Enforcing Consistency Within Your Application Model

-The Mendix Modeler continuously monitors whether the entirety of the application model is internally consistent.
+Mendix Studio and Mendix Studio Pro continuously monitor whether the entirety of the application model is internally consistent.
 For example, the microflow activities and page elements you define need to be consistent with the domain model.
-The Modeler will show an error and prevent the deployment of an application that does not pass the consistency checks.
+Mendix Studio and Mendix Studio Pro will show an error and prevent the deployment of an application that does not pass the consistency checks.

 For more information, see Model Consistency.

 When an application is started, the Mendix Platform ensures that the underlying database structure matches the domain model defined within your application model.
 Since consistency within your domain model is also guaranteed (see above), the database structure that is deployed is consistent with all the data usage of your application.

 For example, a text box in your application not only has a corresponding string attribute in the data model, but also a corresponding string (-equivalent) field in the underlying SQL database.

 The implication for testing is that it is not necessary to test whether data committed in a Mendix application actually ends up correctly in the underlying SQL database.

 2.3 Testing Standard Mendix Components